 You can also opt for VERT more sophisticated cousin G-VERT.
-Only recently launched, the wearable tracks and shares more detailed real-time stats including G-force, kinetic energy, jump analytics, power, stress % and appendage asymmetry.
+This one tracks and shares more detailed real-time stats including G-force, kinetic energy, jump analytics, power, stress % and appendage asymmetry.

-One of only three connected basketballs on the market right now, DribbleUP differs in that it does not contain a battery or high tech electronics inside.
+One of only three connected basketballs on the market, DribbleUP differs in that it does not contain a battery or any high tech electronics inside.
 Instead, the system relies on the ball and your phone’s camera to track your mechanics and progress.
 Patented vision tracking algorithms lock onto the ball’s surface to track its location in real-time, even when its not in full sight of the camera.

-Created by a two young brothers from Brooklyn, the ball can measure your crossover speed, dribble hesitation, endurance level and track your dribbling live with an interactive dribble speed meter.
+Created by a two young brothers from Brooklyn, the ball measures your crossover speed, dribble hesitation, endurance level and track your dribbling live with an interactive dribble speed meter.
 You will essentially get a virtual coach that guides you through workouts and provides expert analysis.